 Heat 1 tablespoon of neutral oil in a pan and begin stir-frying the pork on high.
 Keep watch and continue to break the pork into small chunks for several minutes until cooked through.
 Drain the rice cakes and add into the pork mixture.
 Continue to cook for several minutes as the rice cakes soften.

 4. Add in potherbs and season with sugar and fish sauce

 Add in your packet of potherb mustards.
-Add 1 tsp fish sauce and 1 tsp sugar.
+Add 1 teaspoon fish sauce and 1 teaspoon sugar.
 Cook for 1 more minute or until rice cakes reach your desired consistency.